Commerce · Customer Experience

 What to ask us before signing

-• Ask how we will move first contact resolution, support cost per case, CSAT, and backlog age within the first 30 to 60 days.
+• Ask how we report against first contact resolution, support cost per case, CSAT, and backlog age and how often the reports land on leadership's desk.

 Recommended first project